-To qualify for regional competition and the national championships, each institution must comply with the following criteria.
+To qualify for regional competition and the national championships, each institution must comply with the following criteria, listed in no particular order.
 Failure to do so may result in the assessment of a financial penalty in accordance with Bylaw 31.1.11.1:

 - Schedule of Meets.
 Each team must submit its schedule of meets form to its score verifier by Dec.
-1. Only scores from meets conducted between Jan.
-1 and March 23, 2024, and listed on this form will be accepted for qualification purposes.
-If a schedule requires a change due to extenuating circumstances, teams must contact their score verifier and Jennifer Mervar (jdmervar@ncaa.org) for approval.
-Failure to submit this form or receive approval for a meet change may result in scores not counting towards NQS for postseason qualification. - Regular-Season Scoresheets.
+2. Only scores from meets conducted between Jan.
+1 and March 22, 2025, and listed on this form will be accepted for qualification purposes.
+If a schedule requires a change due to extenuating circumstances, teams must contact their score verifier and John Baldwin (jbaldwin@ncaa.org) for approval.
+Failure to submit this form or receive approval for a meet change may result in scores not counting towards NQS for postseason qualification. - 2.
+Regular-Season Scoresheets.
 Complete, electronic scoresheets must be submitted and uploaded to Road to Nationals within 72 hours of the meet.
 Only results that have been submitted on either a typed NCAA scoresheet or a computer printout will be accepted.
 The scoresheet must include the judges' names and ratings, all judges' scores, neutral deductions, the all-around scores, the final team score, attendance figures and the coach's signature.
 Each judge also must sign the scoresheet verifying the accuracy of each gymnast's average score. - Score Verification through Road to Nationals.
 Teams ranked in the top 25 do not need to verify individual scores.
 Teams ranked 26-36 and all scores used for individuals and/or all-arounders must be verified.
-Head coaches (or designee) must verify all scores used for qualification purposes on Road to Nationals by March 23.
-(Scores from meets between March 11 and March 23, the cut-off date, must be verified through Road to Nationals by noon Eastern time, March 24.)
+Head coaches (or designee) must verify all scores used for qualification purposes on Road to Nationals by March 24.
+(Scores from meets between March 10 and March 24, 2025, the cut-off date, must be verified through Road to Nationals by noon Eastern time, March 24, 2025.)
 Score verification coordinators are responsible for ensuring all schools in their regions have submitted scores by the appropriate deadlines.

-(Note 1: The NQS must be carried out to four digits.)
+NOTE: The NQS must be carried out to four digits.

 - Scores from meets conducted between Jan.
-1 and March 23, 2024, may be used for qualification purposes.
+1 and March 22, 2025, may be used for qualification purposes.
 Meets that may be used for qualification purposes are as follows: (a) Dual meets; (b) quadrangular, triangular or other invitational meets; and (c) conference championship meets.
-(Note: A conference championship held at an institution's home facility counts as a home score for that institution.)
+(NOTE: A conference championship held at an institution's home facility counts as a home score for that institution.)
 All-around meets and any meets in which gymnasts from private clubs compete may not be used for qualification. - 5.
 An NCAA team is permitted to compete against a non-NCAA team (i.e., NAIA); however, there must be another NCAA team participating in competition for the score to count towards any NCAA team's NQS.